 - Participation in the U-M President's Postdoctoral Fellowship Program, a collaborative partnership with the University of California to offer postdoc opportunities to candidates whose research, teaching and service will contribute to diversity and equal opportunity in higher education.
-We are pleased to welcome André Green, U-M Presidential Postdoctoral Fellow, to EEB.
+We were pleased to welcome André Green, as our first U-M Presidential Postdoctoral Fellow, to EEB.
 He has joined us as an assistant professor.

 - Participation in the LSA Collegiate Postdoctoral Fellowship Program, a major initiative aimed to promote a diverse scholarly environment, encourage outstanding individuals to enter academia, and support scholars committed to diversity.
-We are pleased to welcome Luis Zaman, LSA Collegiate Postdoctoral Fellow, to EEB.
+We were pleased to welcome Luis Zaman, LSA Collegiate Postdoctoral Fellow, to EEB.
 Zaman joined our faculty Sept.
 1, 2019, as an assistant professor.

 - In late January 2018, the Center for Research on Learning and Teaching Players performed a skit called “Cuts: Responding to Student Climate Concerns” that explored the many forces that shape campus climate with an eye toward developing or refining skills to be able to respond productively and compassionately to individuals who have negative experiences at the university.